- Pin-sharp QHD screen

 - Poor speaker

-It aims to do this with the LG G3, a phone with an excellent 5.5-inch QHD screen and laser-focusing camera.
-Not only has LG caught up, in some cases it has surpassed the competition.
+This Android handset has an excellent 5.5-inch QHD screen and laser-focusing camera.
+Not only has LG caught up with the competition, but in some cases it's raced past its rivals.

 LG G3: DesignThe LG G3 is a massive phone that somehow manages to only feel big.
 Not too big.